Narcolepsy

 Cataplexy

-Momentary episodes of muscular weakness or paralysis occur without loss of consciousness and usually last < 2 minutes;they are evoked by sudden emotional reactions, such as laughter, anger, fear, joy, or, often, surprise.
+Momentary episodes of muscular weakness or paralysis occur without loss of consciousness and usually last < 2 minutes; they are evoked by sudden emotional reactions, such as laughter, anger, fear, joy, or, often, surprise.

 Weakness may be confined to the limbs (eg, patients may drop the rod when a fish strikes their line) or may cause a limp fall during hearty laughter (as in “weak with laughter”) or sudden anger.
-Cataplexy can also affect other muscles: The jaw may droop, facial muscles may flicker, eyes may close, the head may nod, and speech may be slurred.
+Cataplexy can also affect other muscles: The jaw may droop, facial muscles may flicker, eyes may close, the head may nod, knees may buckle and speech may be slurred.
 Vision may be blurred.
 These attacks resemble the loss of muscle tone that occurs during REM sleep.

 Sleep paralysis